buildit/org-design/Recruitment/Exercises/devops_engineer.md

 Your task is to create a CI build pipeline that deploys a web application to a load-balanced environment.
-You are free to complete the test in a local environment (using tools like Vagrant and Docker) or use any CI service, provisioning tool and cloud environment you feel comfortable with (we recommend creating a free tier account so you don't incur any costs).
+You are free to complete the test in a local environment (using tools like Vagrant and Docker) or use any CI service, provisioning tool and cloud environment you feel comfortable with.

 For this test, you will need to deploy our [example application](https://github.com/buildit/devops-test-webapp).